nithi0105/HDFS-Simulation/Project2/MAPR/Lessons.md

-what you learnt, what you implemented, pseudo code

 This project really opened our eyes to the architecture of the Hadoop Distributed File System.
 We really got to see all the internal components that go into storing files on a system and sending it back to the user (where the user typically does not see this internal processes).

-We used Java rmi for server/client connection
+Previously, we had not built a system with so many components that had to communicate with eachother so we really got to understand Java rmi.

 Implemented: (Gianna Cortes worked on NameNode and Client, Nithi Kumar worked on DataNode and Client) -The use of configurable files to change parameters.